- Written by Dr.Mehmet Demircioglu

 These goals are understandable, but they are not all equal from a planning point of view.
 The hairline frames the face.
 The crown can consume many grafts while still looking thinner than the patient hoped.

-That does not mean the crown should never be treated.
-It means a crown hair transplant must be planned with unusual honesty, especially when donor supply is not strong.
+The crown can still be treated.
+A crown hair transplant simply needs unusual realism, especially when donor supply is not strong.

 The crown grows in a spiral pattern, reflects light easily, and often needs more grafts than patients expect.
 Even when it improves, it may not look like the dense frontal hairline a patient sees in edited photos.